syalam/readme/README.md

 ## Nuances & Errata

 I am an introvert.
 I am very good in small group settings and tend to fade in larger environments.
 I also prefer Slack and IM as the first form of communication as it can handle 80% of most conversations.
+When we talk, I will most likely ask for your opinion first and listen to you.
+I speak last.

 When I ask you to do something that isn’t clear or poorly defined I am likely still brainstorming.
 Ask for more.
 Push me.
-I love structure, so I will gladly break it down for you.
+I love structure, so I will gladly break it down for you. .

 I am data driven.
 I would much rather discuss and think through facts vs. opinions.
 If you show me data, and it is in your favor, you win.
 If we are debating without data, I will most likely disengage until we have something of substance.